Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 `{{execute}}
 Forwarding from 0.0.0.0:8080 -> 80 Forwarding from [::1]:80 -> 80

 Navigate to the dashboard tab, to the right of the terminal tab and enter "8080" as the port number.
-Then select enter and a "Welcome to nginx" screen should appear.
+Then select "Display Port" and a "Welcome to nginx" screen should appear.
 Note that if you delete your Pod, a new one will be deployed by your Deployment, but you will have to re-run the kubectl port-forward command as your pod is now under a different name.

 ---